Can I Claim For Tripping Over A Wire? – How To Claim – How Much Compensation

 Slips and falls can cause a wide range of injuries.
 Less severe injuries include wrist or ankle sprains, minor soft tissue injuries or straightforward cuts and abrasions.
 Some soft tissue injuries can be more serious, even if they don’t initially seem to be, such as tears or damage to ligaments or tendons.
 More obviously, serious injuries caused by trips and falls can include fractures of varying seriousness (legs, wrists and shoulders being particularly vulnerable), head injuries, internal bleeds or even spinal cord injuries.

-In the workplace, your employer has a duty under the Health and Safety at Work Act 1974 and related regulations (such as the Workplace (Health, Safety and Welfare) Regulations 1992, which particularly deals with traffic routes) to manage risk and to ensure that your place of work is free from hazards such as trailing cables.
+In the workplace, your employer has a duty of care under the Health and Safety at Work ect.
+Act 1974 and related regulations (such as the Workplace (Health, Safety and Welfare) Regulations 1992, which particularly deals with traffic routes) to manage risk and to ensure that your place of work is free from hazards such as trailing cables.
 Employers also have a duty to complete risk assessments and manage any hazards appropriately.
 Trailing cables could be found under a desk, overhead or in designated walkways.

 In order to make a claim, you will need to show that your employer (or anyone employed by them to do so) did not comply with the relevant health and safety legislation to appropriately manage or remove such risks – for example by using a cable tidy or by cordoning off an area where temporary work is taking place.
-Your employer may also be responsible if the trailing cables were left by an outside contractor or other third party, or you might have a claim against both the employer and the third party.
+Your employer may also be responsible if the trailing cables were left by an outside contractor or another third party, or you might have a claim against both the employer and the third party.

 In a public place, the landowner or council has a similar duty to prevent accidents and minimise risks to members of the public, so there should be no trailing wires left where people can trip over them.
 A public place may be outside, such as in the street or a park, but can also include indoor spaces such as shops, shipping centres, sports facilities or museums.
 Council compensation claims are fairly common, as are claims against other landowners.